grafana/grafana/docs/sources/http_api/annotations.md

 Creates an annotation in the Grafana database.
 The `dashboardId` and `panelId` fields are optional.
 If they are not specified then a global annotation is created and can be queried in any dashboard that adds the Grafana annotations data source.
 When creating a region annotation include the timeEnd property.

+The format for `time` and `timeEnd` should be epoch numbers in millisecond resolution.

 `POST /api/annotations`